colejd/vscode-language-csjs/README.md

 [CSJS](https://github.com/rtsao/csjs) is a JavaScript library that lets you write inline CSS in your JavaScript code.
 The CSS goes in a string, however, so you don't get any syntax highlighting.
 This extension adds regular CSS highlighting inside any CSJS block.

+**Please contribute if you know how TextMate grammars work!** Right now the CSS-in-JS highlighting works perfectly, but inline `${}` blocks in the CSS will not be highlighted as JS.

 ## Installation

 You can find it on the [Extensions Marketplace](https://marketplace.visualstudio.com/vscode) under the name `CSJS Syntax Highlighter`.